Our Pop-Up Garlic Farmer (PUGF) program ran for 3 great years from 2015 – 2017 & will be back for a 4th edition in 2019!

 – 4 x lunches provided, and tea/coffee available at every workshop

-– lots of garlic at the end of the year to sell, give away or simply keep for yourself!
+– your own crop of organically grown garlic at the end of the year to sell, give away or simply keep for yourself 🙂

 Ballan Site – Mohan’s Walnut Farm, Denholms Rd/Gillespies Rd, Ballan